MultiSafepay/docs/content/integrations/prestashop.md

 3. Click on **Add new order** at the top right corner.
 4. To add new order, follow all steps in PrestaShop 8 core reference page - see <a href="https://devdocs.prestashop-project.org/8/development/page-reference/back-office/order/add-new-order/" target="_blank"> PrestaShop back office page</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i> <br>

-> 📘 **Note:** To successfully generate payment links from the back office, ensure that you have followed the steps below:
+> **⚠️ Note:** To successfully generate payment links from the back office, ensure that you have followed the steps below:
 > Under **Summary** section:
 >   - Select **MultiSafepay** as **Payment**.
 >   - Select **MultiSafepay initialized** as **Order status**.